vcanuel/vcanuel/README.md

 - 👋 Hi, I’m @vcanuel
 - 👀 I’m interested in DevOps, Software craftsmanship, Kotlin & Flutter
-- 🌱 I’m currently learning Lagom and Kubernetes
+- 🌱 I’m currently learning NestJs and NextJs
 - 💞️ I’m looking to collaborate on any tech cited previously :)
 - 📫 How to reach me @v_canuel (twitter)